-196. The Representation of the People Act (ROPA) makes provisions for voters who are visually impaired to get assistance from an acquaintance of their choice or a presiding officer to cast their vote.
-From discussions with persons who are blind and visually impaired, they have indicated the desire to maintain the secrecy of their vote, suggesting the need for Braille and/or large print on their ballots.
-The National Policy for Persons with Disabilities speaks to the need for voting instructions to be available at polling stations through Braille, sign language or large print posters.
+185. The Representation of the People Act (ROPA) makes provisions for voters who are visually impaired to get assistance from an acquaintance of their choice or a presiding officer.
+Discussions with persons who are blind and visually impaired, indicates the desire to maintain the secrecy of their vote, through relevant technology.
+The National Policy for Persons with Disabilities addresses the need for reasonable accommodations in voting instructions being available at polling stations.

-197. Although special assistance is afforded to the elderly and persons with physical disabilities at the polling stations, there is no legislative guarantee that access to polling stations will be provided.
-Generally, schools, community centers and churches are converted into polling stations.
-Many of these buildings were constructed several decades ago and may thus pose a challenge for access of persons with a physical disability.
-A direct result of the implementation of the new National Building Code addresses improved accessibility to the polling stations to maintain dignity and privacy throughout the voting experience for persons with disabilities.
+186. Although special assistance is afforded to the elderly and persons with physical disabilities at the polling stations, there is no legislative guarantee for accessible polling stations.
+Generally, schools, community centres and churches are converted into polling stations.
+Many of these buildings were constructed several decades ago thus posing accessibility challenges.
+Implementation of the new National Building Code addresses improved accessibility to polling stations to maintain dignity and privacy throughout the voting experience for PWDs.

-198. The EOJ has indicated that efforts are being made to place, as much as possible, polling stations on the ground floors of buildings used for this purpose.
-The intention is also to construct temporary polling stations with accessibility features.
-Where a person with a disability has their right to vote violated, they have the option to report same to the EOJ or the Political Ombudsman and are entitled to the same redress as anyone else in the country.
+187. The EOJ has indicated that efforts are being made to place, as much as possible, polling stations on the ground floors of buildings used for this purpose.
+The intention is also to construct accessible temporary polling stations.
+Where a person with a disability has their right to vote violated, they have the option to report same to the EOJ or the Political Ombudsman and are entitled to the same redress as other citizens.

-199. There is no legal barrier to prevent a person with a disability from participating in political organizations.
+188. No legal barriers exist preventing PWDs from participating in political organizations.
 In 1998, Jamaica appointed its first Senator who is blind: Mr. Floyd Morris.
 Mr. Morris was re-appointed to the Senate in 2012 and served as the President of the Jamaican Senate from 2012 to 2016, thus demonstrating Jamaica's commitment to inclusion of persons with disabilities in the governance of the country.

-200. The National Policy for Persons with Disabilities recognizes the rights of persons with disabilities and their families to form organizations to promote their welfare and protect their interests.
+189. The National Policy for Persons with Disabilities recognizes the rights of persons with disabilities and their families to form organizations to promote their welfare and protect their interests.
 There exist over forty non-governmental organizations in Jamaica that give specific attention to persons with disabilities while providing a wide array of health, education, training, and rehabilitative services.
-The GOJ consults with these organizations in the process of policy and programme development to meet the needs of their members.
+The GOJ consults with these organizations in the process of policy and programme development.

-Article 30: Participation in cultural life, recreation, leisure and sport
+Article 30 Participation in cultural life, recreation, leisure, and sport government is aware of the role these activities play in building confidence, reducing isolation, and enriching the community.

-201. Jamaica is committed to ensuring that persons with disabilities are afforded equal opportunity to participate in cultural, recreational, leisure and sporting activities.
-The government is aware of the role these activities play in building confidence, reducing isolation, and enriching the community.
+190. Jamaica is committed to ensuring that persons with disabilities are afforded equal opportunities of participation in cultural, recreational, leisure and sporting activities.
+The

-202. The JCPD through a partnership with the existing NGOs provides a mechanism for referring registered PWDs to existing institutions that provide training in art, craft, and other creative areas.
-Through Paradise Prints, a Centre operated by the JCPD, persons with disabilities are trained in craft work and produce high-quality household items made from batik and other materials.
-As previously mentioned, during the National Disability Awareness Week an Evening of Excellence is organized where persons with disabilities put their talents and craft on display, for sale to the public.
-Throughout the year, expos are staged to exhibit their talents.
-There is the need for technical arrangements to make films and literature accessible to persons with disabilities and provide more physically accessible cultural spaces.
+191. The JCPD through a partnership with the existing NGOs provides a mechanism for referring registered PWDs to institutions providing training in art, craft, and other creative areas.
+Through Paradise Prints, a Centre operated by the JCPD, persons with disabilities are trained in craft work and produce high-quality household items made from batik.
+Throughout the year and during the National Disability Awareness Week an Evening of Excellence showcases the talents and abilities of PWDs to the public.
+There is the need for technical arrangements to ensure films and literatures are accessible to PWDs along with the provision of more physically accessible cultural spaces.

-203. There exists a wide variety of sporting opportunities for persons with disabilities.
-There is an annual sports day for persons with disabilities that is planned and executed by the JCPD.
-During this event, persons with disabilities participate in a cornucopia of sporting activities such as dominoes, basketball, athletics, discuss, shot-put, to name a few.
-The country is represented regionally and internationally in the Blind Cricket Competition, the Special Olympics, and the International Paralympics Committee (IPC) World Athletics Championships.
-Jamaican athletes have done exceptionally well at these events.
+192. There exists various sporting opportunities for persons with disabilities.
+Annual sports day for PWDs are executed by various organizations.
+Persons with disabilities participate in a cornucopia of sporting activities such as dominoes, basketball, athletics, discuss, shot-put, to name a few.
+Regionally and international representation include Blind Cricket Competition, the Special Olympics, and the International Paralympics Committee (IPC) World Athletics Championships.
+Jamaican athletes are exceptional participants with medals demonstrating their prowess.